kokspflanze/ZfcSitemap/README.md

 }
 ````

-Than you have to add your listener in the `service_manager` config und in the following configuration.
+Than you have to add your listener in the `service_manager` config and in the following configuration.

 ````php
     'zfc-sitemap' => [